-Notes: 1) n is the number of firms that responded either "have existing base overseas and plan to expand further." "do not have existing base overseas but want to expand overseas." for selecting up to three locations for business expansion.
+Notes: 1) n is the number of firms that responded either "have existing base overseas and plan to expand further," "do not have existing base overseas but want to expand overseas," for selecting up to three locations for business expansion.
 2) The percentage for each country/region is the ratio of the number of firms that responded to the question together with the reason for selecting the locations.
 The figures in parentheses indicate the rank of previous year.
-3) EU is an EU-wide option only, and individual member states cannot be selected.